 - There exist also bizarre associations such as the Association for the delay of time, the garage association, or the camping association.

 Over 33% of Germans are actively involved in an association.
 In an association you have the opportunity to exchange ideas with others, to pursue your interests together, to enjoy sports or to get socially involved.
 Dresden offers you more than 500 different associations.
-See if you find the right one for you on—> Afeefa website.
+See if you find the right one for you on the city map of Afeefa.